masterminds-kenya/social_network/checklist-03.md

 - [x] ?
 What storage structure is needed for larger media files ?
   - [x] Probably need to setup a storage bucket
   - [n] ?
 Maybe saved to our App instance ?

-- [ ] Capture Story Post media content files
+### Capture Media Image Files for Stories

 - [x] Do not require extra work from Influencers
-  - [?]
-Capture before story is assigned to campaign, before it expires
-    - [x] Temp solution: attempt capture when created or updated.
-    - [ ] Manage missed captures (capture API slow) and make non-blocking process.
-      - [ ] Use tasks or some kind of queue to manage this process.
 - [n] Ver A: Investigate if any possible API technique
 - [n] Ver B: Web Scrapper the obscured media files
 - [n] Ver C: Web Scrapper and screen capture, see Capture Media Files
 - [x] Ver D: Create a separate media capture service and API
   - [n] Google Cloud Functions can run code, but not resources for browser.
   - [n] GCP App Engine - Standard can not install browser and run on its resources.
   - [x] GCP App Engine - Flex environment can install via Docker, custom runtime.
     - [x] Create Dockerfile that builds on python3.7, installs Chrome and & Chromedriver
       - [x] Dockerfile is self-maintaining for Chrome, installs up-to-date stable version.
       - [x] Dockerfile can determine correct chromedriver, install and configure as needed.
       - [x] Dockerfile is self-maintaining for linux, python3.7, chrome, chromedriver.
     - [x] Captured media storage
       - [x] Proof-of-life: save to the filesystem of the instance.
       - [x] Connect to a Storage bucket.
       - [x] Save files to Storage bucket instead of filesystem.
   - [n] Setup GCP Compute Engine w/ Chrome and Flask app to capture.
     - [?]
 Compute Engine Flask App can continue running: see `screen` .
     - [?]
 Make startup script for Compute Engine to launch Flask App and keep it running.
     - [?]
 Compute Engine Flask App can save to a bucket.
     - [s] Compute Engine Code and Resources can be easily maintained and updated.
       - [s] Create Docker Container of the code.
       - [s] Technique to install and/or update Chrome.
       - [s] Technique to determine the correct chromedriver version, then install and/or update it.
       - [s] Refactor the startup script for starting the Flask App.
       - [s] Technique to stage update dependencies in our Docker to be tested.
       - [s] Tests of functionality for our API and Docker to confirm updates can go live.
 - [x] Associate captured Story media content if it is later assigned to a campaign.
 - [x] API associates captured media files to a Post, creating a directory matching Post id.
 - [x] Update Post model to have a `saved_media` field for a url string of the media files location.
   - [x] update code.
   - [x] migrate Dev DB.
 - [x] API returns a `url_list` whose value represents where the captured media files can be accessed.
 - [c] Campaign sheet report includes a column for this captured and saved media content.
 - [s] Non-Story Post media files.
   - [x] Current: permalink given.
 Require manager to screen capture and crop.
   - [s] Capture media file only if associated to a campaign.